notepad-plus-plus/npp-usermanual/content/docs/config-files.md

 The `config.xml` file may be overwritten by Notepad++ on exit, even if you follow this procedure, so that sequence won't reliably work for `config.xml`.
 To edit `config.xml`, close all instances of Notepad++; edit `config.xml` in some "other" editor and save; reload Notepad++ and the changes should take effect.
 (For the "other" editor, you _could_ use something like Windows' builtin notepad.exe.
 But it would be better if you had another portable Notepad++ somewhere on your machine, and use that portable Notepad++ to edit your main Notepad++'s `config.xml`, thus never having to use a non-Notepad++ editor: so close your main Notepad++, run the portable Notepad++ and open your main `config.xml`, edit and save, exit the portable Notepad++, then re-run the main Notepad++, and everything should be updated.)

+### Configuration File Encoding

+The Notepad++ XML configuration files are expected to be in UTF-8 encoding (with no BOM), and so should use the prolog of `<?xml version="1.0" encoding="UTF-8" ?>`.
+If you use the BOM character at the beginning of a UTF-8 encoded XML file, or if you use another encoding like UTF-16, Notepad++ will not be able to read that configuration file.

 ## Configuration Files during Upgrades

 When you use the installer to upgrade your existing copy of Notepad++ (either manually, or through the **?**-menu's **Upgrade Notepad++**, or through Notepad++'s auto-update feature), the installer will avoid overwriting configuration files that you have customized -- this is to prevent you losing your preferred settings and customizations.